SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 $ ~ $\\ In this subsection, we demonstrate how online replanning enables SLAP in the presence of large deviations in the robot's position.
 As the most severe form of this problem, we consider the \textit{kidnapped robot problem}.
 In the following we discuss this problem and challenges it introduces.

 \ph{Kidnapped robot problem} An autonomous robot is said to be in the kidnapped situation if it is carried to an unknown location while it is in operation.
 The problem of recovering from this situation is referred to as the kidnapped robot problem \cite{Choset05}.
-This problem is commonly used to test a robot's ability to recover from catastrophic localization failures.
+This problem is commonly used to test the robot's ability to recover from catastrophic localization failures.
 This problem introduces different challenges such as (i) how to detect kidnapping, (ii) how to re-localize the robot, and (iii) how to control the robot to accomplish its goal.
-Our main focus, here, is on the third part, i.e., how to replan in belief space from the new point in the belief space after recovering from being kidnapped.
-This is in particular challenging because large deviations in the robot's pose can globally change the plan and optimal homotopy class of solutions.
+Our main focus, here, is on the third part, i.e., how to replan in belief space from the new belief resulted from the kidnapped situation.
+This is in particular challenging because large deviations in the robot's pose can globally change the plan and the homotopy class of the optimal solution.
 Therefore, the planner should be able to change the global plan online.

-\axx{ \ph{Detecting the kidnapped situation} To embed the kidnapped situation into the framework in a principled way, we add a boolean observation $ z^{lost} $ to the observation space.
+\ph{Detecting the kidnapped situation} To embed the kidnapped situation into the framework in a principled way, we add a boolean observation $ z^{lost} $ to the observation space.
 Let us denote the innovation signal as $ \widetilde{z}_{k} = z_{k}-z^{-}_{k}$ (the difference between the actual observations and predicted observation).
 Recall that in our implementation, the observation at time step $ k $ from the $ j $-th landmark is the relative range and bearing of the robot to the $ j $-th landmark, i.e., $ ^{j}z_{k}=({^j}r_{k},{^j}\theta_{k}) $.
 The predicted version of this measurement is denoted by $ ^{j}z^{-}_{k}=({^j}r^{-}_{k},{^j}\theta^{-}_{k}) $.
 We monitor the following measures of the innovation signal: